CarlenePSF/carlenePSF/README.md

 ### Hi there 👋

+I'm Carlene, and I'm currently working at Gavb as a tech analyst in the data science team.
+🌱 I’m learning lots of things about the data science world and programming.
+This profile will be full of things I'm studying and working on.

 <!--
 **CarlenePSF/carlenePSF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.